 This versatile carb can be eaten on its own, smothered in honey or butter, or as a side with other Southern favorites like fried chicken or collard greens.
 Enjoy your pone hot or cold.

-What Is Corn Pone?
+What is Corn Pone?

 Corn Pone is made with cornmeal as its base and does not contain eggs or milk.
 It’s an eggless cornbread that is shaped into palm-sized circles, then fried and baked.
 It was created out of necessity, allowing people to make a filling carbohydrate with limited ingredients.
 Despite its humble origins, corn pone is a Southern comfort food delicacy.

-Corn Pone Vs Cornbread
+Corn Pone vs Cornbread

 Corn pone is much thicker and denser when compared to a light and fluffy cornbread.
 The absence of eggs and milk accounts for the difference in texture and taste.
 Cornbread has more of a cake-like, bready texture while corn pone can best be described as a cross between a bread and a pudding.
 Corn pone is a simpler, no-frills version of cornbread that was usually prepared when things were tight.

-Ingredients In Corn Pone
+Ingredients in Corn Pone

-- Vegetable Oil: Or bacon drippings for frying
+- Vegetable Oil: or bacon drippings for frying

-How To Make Corn Pone
+How to Make Corn Pone

 - Whisk together corn meal, baking powder, salt, sugar, and butter in a large bowl.